 Trips and Visits

 We have been a very busy department this year, travelling all over London to see as much theatre as we can.
-Due to our annual Pantomime trip being cancelled at the last minute, we were lucky enough to get tickets to see the Olivier Award Winning ‘The Play That Goes Wrong’.
-Other trips have included: Stomp, Curious Incident of the Dog in the Nighttime, Royal Festival Hall and Bugsy Malone.
+We were lucky enough to get tickets to see the Olivier Award Winning ‘The Comedy about a Bank Robbery’.
+Other trips have included: Woman in Black, Curious Incident of the Dog in the Nighttime and Julius Caesar.